ketsapiwiq/yunodock/README.md

 **But!** Post-install still fails though.

 You're welcome to try to run it in Podman unprivileged or in Docker with weird flags.

+Or just continue where I stopped, by debugging this command: `sudo podman exec -it yunodock yunohost tools postinstall`